osamaalmughanni/Kumiko/Kumiko/docs.md

 A: Kumiko detects uninstalled Dynamo packages and notifies the user.
 However, the tool does not automatically install the missing packages.
 We are working on implementing auto-installation options in the future.

 ### Q: Does Kumiko detect input nodes?
 A: Yes, Kumiko detects automatically input nodes and prompts the user to modify the inputs before executing the script.
-Please notice that there may be some input types that are not currently supported.
+Please notice that there may be some input types that are not yet supported.

 ### Q: How can I report an issue or suggest a new feature?
 A: We currently do not have a platform to manage different requests, so please send us an email at mail@getkumiko.com, and we will be glad to help.